A Palm Beach County Trust Litigation Lawyer Can Ease the Stress of a Trust Matter in Florida

 We have also handled disputes that arise when a trustee acts in their own self-interest, provides themselves excessive compensation or when the trustee fails to exercise the best judgment regarding safe-keeping and/or investing trust property.

-Consultation with our team of Palm Beach County trust litigation lawyers is recommended to determine the appropriate remedy for a trustee’s alleged breach, including, the removal of the trustee.
+Consult with a Florida and Palm Beach County trust litigation lawyer at Comiter, Singer, Baseman & Braun to determine the appropriate remedy for a trustee's alleged breach, including the removal of the trustee.

 A trust can be challenged in Florida on the following grounds: